 3. Interface vs. Protocol

-The Protocol enables people to do various things, such as processing Ethereum transactions more efficiently, viewing, deriving, and verifying information on the Ethereum and Optimism public blockchains, passing messages, information, and tokens (including digital assets) between the Ethereum and Optimism public blockchains (“bridging”), and interacting with smart contract-based applications (“dApps”).
+The Protocol enables people to do various things, such as processing Ethereum transactions more efficiently, viewing, deriving, and verifying information on the Ethereum and OP Mainnet public blockchains, passing messages, information, and tokens (including digital assets) between the Ethereum and OP Mainnet public blockchains (“bridging”), and interacting with smart contract-based applications (“dApps”).

-The Interface, on the other hand, enables you to initiate messages to the Protocol to bridge digital assets between the Ethereum and Optimism public blockchains, and between Optimism and other public blockchains.
+The Interface, on the other hand, enables you to initiate messages to the Protocol to bridge digital assets between the Ethereum and OP Mainnet public blockchains, and between OP Mainnet and other public blockchains.
 Depending on how you use the Interface (a) these messages may be sent directly to the Protocol or routed through various third-party interfaces and dApps, and (b) the bridging smart contracts you interact with may be inherent to the Protocol itself or independently developed and deployed by various third parties (“non-standard bridges”).